amor71/LiuAlgoTrader/docs/source/Usage.rst

 .. code-block:: bash

-    python liualgotrader/market_miner.py
+    market_miner

-The expect result should look like:
+The expected result should look like:

 .. image:: /images/market-miner-usage.png
     :width: 600